Definition of Moment of Truth

 In a customer’s journey, he comes face to face with several moments of truth that have a direct impact on his purchasing habit.
 Some of them are as follows-

-The consumer generally researches a brand, product or service in the online market to decide so that he can make a purchase or reject that product.
-This is the first point of contact, and the interaction happens before a consumer makes a purchase and is known as zero moments of truth.
+The consumer generally researches a brand, product, or service in the online market to decide so that he can make a purchase or reject that product.
+This is the first point of contact, and the interaction happens before a consumer makes a purchase and is known as zero moments of truth (ZMOT).

 This has a direct impact on brand reputation and customer reach.

-The reaction of a consumer towards a brand or a product or service through consumer feedback is often considered as the Third moment of truth.
-Will, the consumer, now become a brand advocate and give back the brand word-of-mouth publicity, is dependent upon this third moment of truth.
+The reaction of a consumer towards a brand or a product or service through consumer feedback is often considered as the Third moment of truth (TMOT).
+Will, the consumer, now become a brand advocate and give back the brand word-of-mouth publicity, is dependent upon this MOT.

 It is generally the stage when the user starts sharing his experiences with others and can create several other zero moments of truth for the brand.
-This moment of truth was added by Procter & Gamble and dealt with the product’s ability to fulfill the needs of a customer.
+This was added by Procter & Gamble and dealt with the product’s ability to fulfill the needs of a customer.

 This experience helps to shape the customer’s emotional response towards the brand and nudges him to write and share his opinion with others.
 Will he become a return customer and influence others is a million-dollar question that depends on a customer’s experience at this stage.

-There are two potential outcomes of the moment of truth, and these are
+There are two potential outcomes, and these are

 1. Magical moments